 Note: Submitting inaccurate or incomplete information may delay the review of your entry.

-If required, the FDA will verify the declared NADA, conditional approval or index information by comparing the submitted information to the FDA’s internal data systems.
-If the submitted information is not supplied, or is incomplete or inaccurate, it may delay the review of your entry.
-If the information matches, then compliance is verified; if the information does not match, the FDA may need to gather additional information or may detain the product.
+When required, the FDA will verify the declared drug application information by comparing the information submitted to the FDA’s data systems.
+If the drug application information is not supplied or is incomplete or inaccurate, it may delay the review of your entry.
+If the information does not match, then the FDA may need to gather additional information or may detain the product.

 At the time of importation, the FDA will verify compliance with the following requirements: